 LM: Yes, I want to see the world and learn things.
 Why travel long distances if you only get to see the venue that you play in.
 There is more to life than restaurants and bars.
-If I’m in a new city, I like to get there early in the morning and explore by myself before I have to move on.
+If I’m in a new city, I like to get there early in the morning and explore by myself before moving on.

 YJ: What was your last visit to a museum or art space?
 If it's a friend's show, then what was the last one you went to without an invitation?

 LM: The last thing I saw was a one-night sound and light installation by Alexander Rishaug and HC Gilje.
-Really enjoyed it, except that there were too many people talking; I would’ve liked to have seen it by myself with less people in the room.
+I really enjoyed it, except that there were too many people talking; I would’ve liked to have seen it by myself with fewer people in the room.
 Alexander and HC are talented artists; good to see them working together.